Lab Members

 In addition to his research, Dr. Adam holds an MBA in Business Intelligence and Machine Learning and is the Founder and CEO of Bora Technology, a company dedicated to advancing STEM and biomedical training through virtual reality and AI-driven platforms.

-He has also demonstrated strong leadership and mentorship, serving as President of the Biomedical Engineering Graduate Student Association at UT Dallas, mentoring undergraduate researchers, and leading STEM summer camps for middle school students.
+He has demonstrated strong leadership and mentorship, serving as President of the Biomedical Engineering Graduate Student Association at UT Dallas, mentoring undergraduate researchers, and leading STEM summer camps for middle school students.

 Key Achievements